 Each Occurrence $1,000,000

-Insurance coverage in the minimum amounts set forth neither relieves the Contractor from liability in excess of such coverage, nor precludes the Department from taking such other actions as are available to it under any other provisions of this Contract or otherwise in law.
+Insurance coverage in the minimum amounts set forth neither relieves the Contractor from liability in excess of such coverage, nor precludes the LPA from taking such other actions as are available to it under any other provisions of this Contract or otherwise in law.

-Clearly set forth all exclusions and deductible clauses in all proof of insurance submitted to the Department.
+Clearly set forth all exclusions and deductible clauses in all proof of insurance submitted to the LPA.
 The Contractor is responsible for the deductible limit of the policy and all exclusions consistent with the risks it assumes under this Contract and as imposed by law.

-If the Contractor provides evidence of insurance in the form of certificates of insurance, valid for a period of time less than the period during which the Contractor is required by terms of this Contract, then the Department will accept the certificates, but the Contractor is obligated to renew its insurance policies as necessary.
-Provide new certificates of insurance from time to time, so that the Department is continuously in possession of evidence that the Contractor’s insurance is according to the foregoing provisions.
+If the Contractor provides evidence of insurance in the form of certificates of insurance, valid for a period of time less than the period during which the Contractor is required by terms of this Contract, then the LPA will accept the certificates, but the Contractor is obligated to renew its insurance policies as necessary.
+Provide new certificates of insurance from time to time, so that the LPA is continuously in possession of evidence that the Contractor’s insurance is according to the foregoing provisions.

-If the Contractor fails or refuses to renew its insurance policies or the policies are canceled or terminated, or if aggregate limits have been impaired by claims so that the amount available is under the minimum aggregate required, or modified so that the insurance does not meet the requirements of , the Department may refuse to make payment of any further monies due under this Contract or refuse to make payment of monies due or coming due under other contracts between the Contractor and the Department.
-The Department in its sole discretion may use monies retained pursuant to this subsection to renew or increase the Contractor’s insurance as necessary for the periods and amounts referred to above.
-Alternatively, should the Contractor fail to comply with these requirements, the Department may default the Contractor and call upon the Contractor’s Surety to remedy any deficiencies.
+If the Contractor fails or refuses to renew its insurance policies or the policies are canceled or terminated, or if aggregate limits have been impaired by claims so that the amount available is under the minimum aggregate required, or modified so that the insurance does not meet the requirements of 107.12.C, the LPA may refuse to make payment of any further monies due under this Contract or refuse to make payment of monies due or coming due under other contracts between the Contractor and the LPA.
+The LPA in its sole discretion may use monies retained pursuant to this subsection to renew or increase the Contractor’s insurance as necessary for the periods and amounts referred to above.
+Alternatively, should the Contractor fail to comply with these requirements, the LPA may default the Contractor and call upon the Contractor’s Surety to remedy any deficiencies.
 During any period when the required insurance is not in effect, the Engineer may suspend performance of the Contract.
 If the Contract is so suspended, the Contractor is not entitled to additional compensation or an extension of time on account thereof.

 Nothing in the Contract Documents and insurance requirements is intended to create in the public or any member thereof a third party beneficiary hereunder, nor is any term and condition or other provision of the Contract intended to establish a standard of care owed to the public or any member thereof.